-When looking for a replacement blade for my old pull saw I ended up getting this small finishing pull saw instead.
+While looking for a replacement blade for my old pull saw I ended up getting this small finishing pull saw instead.
 I used it for all the seat trimming and fitting – perfect for cutting smooth curves and straight lines.

 The rear seating section is complete with the edges of the center opening trimmed.

 You may notice an inspection port resting in the back corner.
 I purchased two this week, one for up front and one for the rear.
 I'll probably install the aft one near where it is positioned in this photo.
 It will make a handy dry storage area as well as provide access to the rear floatation chamber.

 The 6-inch opening in front had to be enlarged a little to fit the port housing.

 I used the Shinto rasp and a file to expand the hole until I had a good fit.

 Here's the port in place.
 Final installation will be done after the interior is painted.

 The seat tops are softened a bit by adding a doubler under the exposed edge.
 It adds some strangth and the thicker shape can then be rounded off to a smooth edge.